lee-vincent/bilh-demo-tf/README.md

 Demo Description

-> This will be a description
-> This will be a description
-> This will be a description
-> This will be a description
-> This will be a description
+> In this terraform demo we will introduce the terraform cli, aws infrastructure provisioning,
+> local state management, terraform cloud, remote state management, and github integration with
+> terraform cloud.

 ## Agenda

-- working with terraform cli locally and local state files as a solo developer
+1. working with terraform cli locally and local state files as a solo developer
    * deploy base vpc and wordpress ec2 instance
       * terraform init
       * terraform fmt